shon-li/shon-li.github.io/front-page.md

 <h2 lang="en">Hi.
 This is Shon's Blog.</h2>

 <p lang="en">
-  Shon is just an ordinary person.
+  Shon is a person.
 What he's most proud of in life is his ability to understand things related to computers.
 </p>

 <p lang="en">